Frequency dependence of the thermal dust $E/B$ ratio and $EB$ correlation: insights from the spin-moment expansion: Insights from the spin-moments

 This operator mixes the real and imaginary parts of $\eta$ in a nontrivial way.
 It is however linear and does not act on the spectral dependence, and as a result, the moment expansion will keep the same structure

 where the scalar moment maps are extracted from the spin-moments as

-As in \citet{Remazeilles_etal_2016,RemazeillesmomentsILC}, one can split the $E$ and $B$ expansions in order to treat them as two scalar spin-0 fields\footnote{The $(Q,U)$ and $(E,B)$ expansions still differ from two independent intensity expansions, as they can take negative values.} (and thus they loose their correlation)
+As in \citet{Remazeilles_etal_2016,RemazeillesmomentsILC}, one can split the $E$ and $B$ expansions in order to treat them as two scalar spin-0 fields\footnote{The $(Q,U)$ and $(E,B)$ expansions still differ from two independent intensity expansions, as they can take negative values.} (thus loosing their correlation)

 where $\eth$ induces a mixing of the $Q$ and $U$ moments into $E$ and $B$ such that different moments for $Q$ and $U$ necessarily imply different moments for $E$ and $B$.

 A clear way to make the action of $\bar{\eth}$ explicit is to consider the flat sky approximation, for which $\bar{\eth} = \partial_x + \i \partial_y$, allowing the expression of the $E$ and $B$ moments map in terms of the two $Q$ and $U$ spin-moment maps as